METALS-Deteriorating fundamentals send nickel to six-week low

 * Nickel demand from China’s stainless mills seen weaker

-* Indonesian supplies expected to ramp up (Adds official prices)
+* Indonesian supplies expected to ramp up (Adds closing prices)

 By Pratima Desai

-LONDON, Nov 28 (Reuters) - Nickel prices hit their lowest in more than six weeks on Tuesday as the market fretted about weaker demand in top consumer China and rising supplies from major producer Indonesia.
+LONDON, Nov 28 (Reuters) - Nickel prices hit their lowest level in more than six weeks on Tuesday as the market fretted about weaker demand in top consumer China and rising supplies from major producer Indonesia.

-Benchmark nickel on the London Metal Exchange traded down 0.9 percent at $11,460 a tonne in official rings.
+Benchmark nickel on the London Metal Exchange ended down 1.9 percent at $11,350 a tonne.
 In earlier trading the metal used mostly in stainless steel fell to $11,255, its lowest since Oct.
 12.

 “We do see China demand coming off and more material coming out of Indonesia.
 That will prevent prices moving up from here,” said Cru Group consultant Mark Beveridge.